Tekeeua Tarati

 Tekeeua Tarati (born 12 April 1971 in Tamana) is an I-Kiribati politician and entrepreneur, Minister for Information, Communications, Transport and Tourism development since July 2020.

 Managing Director of Triple Tee Enterprises (TTT), between 2006 and 2018 he served the Kiribati Chamber of Commerce & Industry (KCCI) as Secretary, Vice-President and President (2012-2016), for maximum terms.
+When Matiota Kairo, the MP for Tamana, resigned in November 2018 for medical reasons, Tarati ran for by-election and was elected in March 2019 at the Maneaba ni Maungatabu.
+He joined the ruling Tobwaan Kiribati Party (TKP).

-When Matiota Kairo, the MP of Tamana, resigned in November 2018 for medical reasons, Tarati run for by-election and was elected in March 2019 at the Maneaba ni Maungatabu.
-He joined then the ruling party, Tobwaan Kiribati Party (TKP).
-In the following general election, in April 2020, he was re-elected with more than 86% of votes.
+In 2020, he was re-elected with more than 86% of votes.
 He was then nominated as chairman of TKP until the presidential election of 22 June 2020.
+He was one of four MPs elected unopposed in 2024.